n8thangreen/EvidSynthTB/README.md

 - `pTB`: Probability active TB (functional)
 - `sens`, `spec`: Test sensitivity and specificity (prior)

 A Directed Acyclic Graph of the model is given below.
+Simpler model can be derived from this more general model, for instance by assuming that the diagnostic test perform perfectly and so have fixed, known sensitivity and specificity.

 ![](man/figures/DAG-full_model.PNG)

-## Example
+## Examples

+### Fake data

 This is a basic example which shows you how to solve a common problem.
 Fit markov melding model using Stan with simulated artificial LTBI and